 Also try sipping chamomile tea, says Higgins, citing a Japanese study where chamomile extract given to sleep-disturbed rats was just as effective as commonly prescribed sleep aids (though, avoid it if you have ragweed allergies).

 Sweat it Out

 We’ve said it before and we’ll say it again—exercise fixes everything (except for a broken heart and your carburetor, but even that’s debatable).
-A just-published study concluded that people who get at least 150 minutes of moderate to vigorous exercise a week (the national guideline) enjoy a 65% improvement in sleep quality.
+A recent study concluded that people who get at least 150 minutes of moderate to vigorous exercise a week (the national guideline) enjoy a 65% improvement in sleep quality.
 To ensure a seamless voyage into dreamland, make sure your last crunch or bicep curl is done four to six hours before calling it a day.

 If All Else Fails—Get the Toilet Brush